-Figure 1.
-Proportion of women achieving a delivery after treatment started within 18 months of the first IVF-treatment (own oocytes).
+Figure 1 Proportion of women achieving a delivery after treatments started within 18 months of the first IVF-treatment (own oocytes).

-The graph above includes women who underwent their first oocyte retrieval from January 1, 2012 to June 30, 2019.
-The numbers 26 to 45 in the graph indicate a woman's age at the start of the first treatment.
+The graph above includes women who underwent their first oocyte retrieval from January 1, 2012 to June 30, 2020.
+The age indicates a woman's age at the start of the first treatment.